Back to: Python Tutorials For Beginners and Professionals

 - Identity operators

-In programming languages, an operator is a symbol which is applied on some operands (usually variables), to perform certain action or operation.
+In programming languages, an operator is a symbol that is applied to some operands (usually variables), to perform certain actions or operations.
 For example,

 - Addition Operation using ‘+’ operator.
-The values in variables are added using ‘+’ operator.
+The values in variables are added using the ‘+’ operator.

 Note: The symbols + and = are called operators and the variables a,b,c on which operation is being performed are called operands.

-Unary Operator – If the operator acts on a single operand then its called unary operator.
-For example, in ‘-5’ the operator ‘-’ is used to make the (single) operand ‘5’ a negative value, hence called unary operator.
+Unary Operator – If the operator acts on a single operand then it’s called the unary operator.
+For example, in ‘-5’ the operator ‘-’ is used to make the (single) operand ‘5’ a negative value hence called the unary operator.

 Binary Operator – If the operator acts on two operands then it’s called a binary operator.
 For example, + operators need two variables(operands) to perform some operation, hence called binary operator.

-Ternary Operator – If the operator acts on three operands then its called a ternary operator.
-In general, ternary operator is a precise way of writing conditional statements.
+Ternary Operator – If the operator acts on three operands then it’s called a ternary operator.
+In general, the ternary operator is a precise way of writing conditional statements.
 The concept behind this will be understood in the later chapters.
-For now, just consider a simple syntax shown below.
+For now, just consider the simple syntax shown below.

 x = true_value if condition else false_value